• Menu

 It includes suggestions on how to find the best beaches for swimming, even during the height of seaweed season in Cancun.

-Note: This is a recurring post updated with photos, sargassum seaweed maps and information on seaweed conditions and the status of the current seaweed problem in Cancun, Playa del Carmen, Cozumel, Puerto Morelos, Isla Mujeres and Tulum.
+Note: This is a recurring post updated with original photos, sargassum seaweed maps and information on seaweed conditions and the status of the current seaweed problem in Cancun, Playa del Carmen, Cozumel, Puerto Morelos, Isla Mujeres and Tulum.

 Cancun Seaweed Season Right Now – A Quick Snapshot